 Expanding on the concepts in our worksheet, students cut and paste to create a paper-based Conscience 3000-S and then compare inputs and paste outputs.Conscience Activity

-Follow easy instructions to build a full-size Conscience 3000-S. Print a PDF with all the labels as well as inputs and outs.
+Follow easy instructions to build a full-size Conscience 3000-S. Print a PDF with all the labels as well as inputs and outputs.
 All you need to provide is a box, some decorations, and a sense of adventure.

 Students can act out inputting actions into the Conscience 3000-S, processing (beeping noises make this even better), and deciding on whether the action is right or wrong.